wiljam144/digital-garden/README.md

 ## Validation

-There's also a validation script, to use it use `npm run validate`, right now it's painfully slow.
+There's also a validation script.
+I use it for finding typos, dead links and grammar errors.
+Right now it's painfully slow due to it analyzing every word in the notes and every sentence.
+To run it use `npm run validate`.

 Note that you need to have python3 installed.
 Also, some paths might be broken because GitHub Pages requires me to fetch from